tethysplatform/tethys/docs/tutorials/thredds/setup_thredds_service.rst

 **Last Updated:** December 2019

-In this tutorial we will learn how to start a THREDDS server using the Docker container that is included with Tethys Platform.
-We'll also register the THREDDS server as a Tethys Service so can more easily use it in the app.
+In this tutorial you will register a public THREDDS server as a Tethys Service so can be more easily used in the app.
 The following topics will be covered in this tutorial:

-* Tethys Docker Containers
 * Tethys Services
 * Tethys Service App Settings